m1ckc3b/mowitnow/readme.md

 # MowItNow

-Objective of this technical exercise is to implement the given specifications in any language.
+Objective of this technical exercise is to implement the given specifications in any high-level language.

-I chose to use Rust🦀 .
+I chose to use Rust 🦀

 I started by definning what the mower needs like lawn's size, its position in this garden, etc. After drawning a garden and the mower's movements I determined the directions based on current orientation.